Spec Reference

 audit:

-db_writes: true # track INSERT/UPDATE/DELETE
+db_writes: true # log every INSERT/UPDATE/DELETE

-http_calls: true # track outbound HTTP requests
+http_calls: true # log every outbound HTTP

-process_spawns: true # track child processes
+process_spawns: true # log every child process

 stdout_capture: true # capture stdout for secret detection